Sparse bounds for pseudo-multipliers associated to Grushin operators, I: Acknowledgements

 \section{Acknowledgements}

-We are extremely thankful to Atreyee Bhattacharya for discussions on the sub-Riemannian structure of the Grushin metric.
+We are extremely thankful to the anonymous referee for a detailed list of very valuable comments and suggestions which has greatly helped in improving the presentation of the article.
+We are also indebted to Atreyee Bhattacharya for several wonderful discussions on the sub-Riemannian structure of the Grushin metric.
 SB and RG were supported in parts from their individual INSPIRE Faculty Fellowships from DST, Government of India.
 RB was supported by the Senior Research Fellowship from CSIR, Government of India.
-AG was supported in parts by the INSPIRE Faculty Fellowship of RG and institute postdoctoral fellowships from IISER Bhopal and Centre for Applicable Mathematics, TIFR.
+AG was supported in parts by the INSPIRE Faculty Fellowship of RG and Institute postdoctoral fellowships from IISER Bhopal and Centre for Applicable Mathematics, TIFR.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}